php-dev-br/laravel-doc-pt-br/contributions.md

 fixing [any bugs listed in our issue trackers](https://github.com/issues?q=is%3Aopen+is%3Aissue+label%3Abug+user%3Alaravel).
 You must be authenticated with GitHub to view all of Laravel's issues.

-If you notice improper DocBlock, PHPStan, or IDE warnings while using Laravel, do not create a GitHub issue.
-Instead, please submit a pull request to fix the problem.

 The Laravel source code is managed on GitHub, and there are repositories for each of the Laravel projects: